sjlloyd07/portfolio_projects/superstore_sales/README.md

 # Office Superstore Sales Analysis

+### Overview
-### In 2015, the business stakeholders at an office supply super store want to know how they should plan their resources for the future by examining the previous years' sales records.
+In 2015, the business stakeholders at an office supply super store want to know how they should plan their resources for the future by examining the previous years' sales records.

 <br>